 Artist Jess Kemp also visited schools, supporting the Batik workshops and running her own.
 Pupils worked wtih Jess to create personalised carnival headdresses based on a simple design cut from card.
 The children were able to unleash their creativity and produced a collection of wonderfully unique headpieces for them and their families to wear in the parade.

 The StreetFest Weekend

 Whilst they waited in aticipation for the Carnival parade on Sunday 18th June, festival goers had the opportunity to jam on City Arts’ Giant Chimes in Ashbourne’s Civic Square.
 Designed by Michael Davis, and set up in our geodesic dome, the Chimes’ pentatonic tuning means that anyone can create harmounious music.
 Over a thousand people had a go at playing them during the weekend.

 The town’s residents and vistors lined the streets to watch the parade.
-They gave raptourous aplause when it reached it’s final desitination.
+They gave rapturous applause when it reached its final destination.